 The animation facilities are equipped with three studios, one editing room, a 65-seat screening room with 5.1 surround sound and 3D projection capabilities, and professional film equipment.

-During their first year, students complete a foundations program in drawing and design while beginning their liberal arts requirements.
-Courses in animation, editing, and animation history are introduced within the first year.
+During freshman year, students will complete a foundations program in drawing and design while beginning their liberal arts requirements.
+Introductory courses in animation, editing, and animation history are introduced within the first year.